 FCRA Rules for Consumer Reporting Agencies

 Provide you with a copy of your credit file at your request.
 You'll have to provide personal identifying information so the credit bureau can confirm that you're the person requesting your credit report.
-In these instances, the credit bureaus have to provide you a free copy of your credit report:
+There are certain times that the credit bureaus have to provide you a free copy of your credit report:

 - Once annually through the centralized website annualcreditreport.com.